SakuraMatrix/docs/Tools - Logback.md

 # Logback and how to configure it.
-This should be a simiplified way to help you guys configure the logger that comes with logback, that doesn't require you to read through the Logback docs just to get started with the basics.
-I do still recommend readding them however as there is some things in there that are very useful to know that I dont go into enough detail on.
+This should be a simplified way to help you guys configure the logger that comes with logback.
+Plus, it doesn't require you to read through the Logback docs just to get started with the basics.
+I do still recommend reading them, however, as there are some things in there that are very useful to know that I don't go into enough detail on.

-## Step 0: Decide if you want to automate the config, or do it manualy
+## Step 0: Decide if you want to automate the config, or do it manually
 You can either use a config file or set up the configuration directly in your code.
 I will show you how to set it up using the config file.

 ## Step 1: Include logback in your pom.xml